Only the greatest pitchers in Major League history have reached 3,000 strikeouts.

 7. Don Sutton: 3,574 strikeouts

 Sutton was never a league leader in strikeouts, but he reached the 200-K mark five times, including a personal-best 217 strikeouts in 1969.
-In fact, he's the Dodgers' all-time franchise leader in strikeouts, with 2,696 of his career K's coming for Los Angeles -- that's more than both Don Drysdale (2,486) and Sandy Koufax (2,396), although Clayton Kershaw (2,275 entering 2019) could challenge Sutton's mark in the coming years.
+In fact, he's the Dodgers' all-time franchise leader in strikeouts, with 2,696 of his career K's coming for Los Angeles -- that's more than both Don Drysdale (2,486) and Sandy Koufax (2,396), although Clayton Kershaw is closing in on that record.
 Sutton's 3,000th strikeout came during his late-career years with the Brewers, on June 24, 1983, against Alan Bannister.

 8. Gaylord Perry: 3,534 strikeouts